Why proper optimist sail trim is essential for performance?

 the manufacturer’s recommendations can make a big difference in your boat’s

 speed.
-Don’t rush through rigging and adjusting your sail edges—spending time
+Don’t rush through rigging and adjusting your sail controls—spending time

 on these details is essential in a technical sport like sailing!